TruSat/trusat-learn/docs/space-sustainability.md

 sidebar_label: TruSat as a Space Sustainability Tool
 ---

-## II.
-TruSat as a Space Sustainability Tool
+## TruSat as a Space Sustainability Tool

 This section introduces the challenges to the long-term sustainability of spaceflight, and locates TruSat within an emerging space sustainability ecosystem.

-### II.A.
-Transparency and Trust Challenges to Space Sustainability
+### Transparency and Trust Challenges to Space Sustainability

 Space sustainability is about preserving the use of outer space, and all of its socioeconomic benefits, for present and future generations.
 The primary threat to the long-term usability of space is Earth-orbital debris: non-functional spacecraft, pieces of spacecraft discarded in the course of space missions, and fragments from collisions between spacecraft, and from spacecraft destroyed by weapons tests.
 While outer space is infinitely large, the orbital positions around Earth suitable for the myriad space applications on which we depend are finite and increasingly congested.